UNDER THE MOUNTAIN

 When the taranaki herald published a story about 52 “German [sic] immigrants” who were expected to land in New Plymouth off the ss taupo from Wellington, it did not say whether it counted the people in the same way as the colony counted immigrant passengers—children younger than 12 became half a “statute adult,” and babies younger than a year were not counted at all.10

-The Puke Ariki museum’s research department holds the return of the free rations issued daily to immigrants at the immigration depot New Plymouth for August, September, and October 1876.
+The Puke Ariki museum’s research department holds the return of the free rations issued daily to immigrants at immigration depot new plymouth for August, September, and October 1876.
 The beauty of the return is that it records the names of the immigrants, the dates they arrived and left, the number of rations given, and for whom.
-It shows that on 16 August 56 people arrived at the barracks—16 single men, three single women, 11 married couples, one father and daughter, the 13-year-old classified as an adult, five boys, six girls, and a baby boy.
+It shows, for instance, that on 16 August, 56 people arrived at the barracks—16 single men, three single women, 11 married couples, one father and daughter, the 13-year-old classified as an adult, five boys, six girls, and a baby boy.

-The immigration depot’s return confirmed that three infants who embarked on the fritz reuter in Hamburg were not at Marsland Hill.
+The immigration depot’s return confirmed that three infants who embarked with their families on the fritz reuter in Hamburg were not at Marsland Hill.
+It was as much of a death notice as they were going to get.

 Among the first “engaged” were the single women, sisters Lucia and Johanna Myszewska, aged 24 and 19, and their probable cousin, 15-year-old Julianna Myszewska.
 The return shows that Johanna and Julianna were employed on 19 August, and Lucia three days later.
 Three of the single men were also employed within days, as were the father (54) and daughter (16), and two married couples with a child each.
 The return does not say who employed them, or where they went.